ajepe/base/README.md

 ## BASE62
-Base is a small package that  encode integer as a string and decode the string back to an integer, this is can useful in making  URL shortening application or generating unique URL.
-This package convert the id in decimal to base 62 characters with the encode method and convert it back to decimal with the decode public method.
+Base is a small package that encodes integer to a string and decodes the same string back to an integer, this is can useful in making  URL shortening application or generating unique URL slug.
+It convert the __int__ id to base 62 characters with the encode method and converts it back to an integer with the decode public method.

 * It converts non-negative integer number like _42000000_  up to _PHP\_INT\_SIZE_ of the platform in which the package is being use on into a string like _2Qe7m_.
 The action is reversible.
 * It can also decode the id back from _2Qe7m_ to _42000000_.